jitendratheta/addressBook/README.md

 ## Building and Running

 [Maven](https://maven.apache.org/) is used as a build tool for the project.
 Jar from the project can be created by running following command from root directory of the project.
+This will run tests also.

 ```
 mvn clean install